fightingtheboss/fightingtheboss.com/README.md

 # fightingtheboss.com

+I've maintained some form of website at fightingtheboss.com since 2000, usually with blogging capabilities.
+This is the latest incarnation.

 This is a Remix app.
-Most of the content is written in MDX.
+Most of the content is written in MDX and committed to the repo.

 ## TODO
-- Actually write the content for each page
-- Dark mode toggle (or just switch it back to the default detection mode)
-- Switch current S3 bucket to be a CDN (cdn.fightingtheboss.com)
+- Replace shadcn Dialog with Radix UI Dialog and style
-  - Change all current image URLs to use the new subdomain
+- Add images to the TIFFR page
-  - No need to move or remove existing files

-- Once satisfied, point the domain at it
-  - Likely do DNS at Cloudflare
+- Add an About page
 - Could also investigate caching the posts in sqlite/litefs, using prisma as ORM

 ## Running locally